shifabasheer/first-contributions/README.md

 cd first-contributions
 ```

-Now create a branch using the `git checkout` command:
+Now create a new branch using the `git checkout` command:

 ```
 git checkout -b your-new-branch-name